-Hostile Work Environment Definition and How to Prove it Happened
+What is a Hostile Work Environment and How to Prove it Happened

-As Americans spend most of their time at work, there are several laws that protect employees from a hostile work environment and hostility in the workplace.
+As Americans spend most of their time at work, several laws protect employees from a hostile work environment and hostility in the workplace.
 Thankfully, lawmakers agree the workplace should be a place where employees feel safe and comfortable.

 The working public often finds the concept of a hostile workplace confusing, as everyone has their own sensitivities.
-For example, one person may feel that a rude co-worker is creating a toxic work environment, while another may have no problem with it.
+For example, one person may feel that a rude co-worker is creating a hostile work environment, while another may have no problem with it.
+What constitutes a hostile work environment can differ depending on who you ask.

 Legal realities are quite different.

-Under the law, a hostile environment depends on a range of different criteria.
-Moreover, having a rude co-worker is not sufficient to qualify as hostility in the workplace.
+Under the law, the definition of a hostile work environment depends on a specific set of criteria.
+For example, having a rude co-worker is not sufficient to qualify as hostility in the workplace.
 If you believe that your workplace does meet the criteria for a hostile work environment, contact an experienced hostile work environment attorney to address your concerns.
 They can and will guide you on to the next steps.

 What is a Hostile Work Environment?